genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 # Write the modified PDB of the selected atoms
 $sel writepdb proa.pdb
 exit
 ```

 Let's run this script in VMD with the following command.
-The option "`-dispdev text`" means to start VMD in text mode, i.e. not to open the viewer window.
+The option `-dispdev text` means to start VMD in text mode, i.e. not to open the viewer window.
-Once the above script is loaded with "`-e build.tcl`", all the commands in the script will be executed automatically by VMD.
+Once the above script is loaded with `-e build.tcl`, all the commands in the script will be executed automatically by VMD.
 In the `log` file, we can see what has been executed by VMD.
 Look at the obtained PDB file (`proa.pdb`), and make sure that the COM has indeed been moved to the origin.